telerik/ajax-docs/controls/upload/appearance-and-styling/file-input-appearance.md

 * Using javascript, these events are set to the visible **TextBox** and **Button** in order to synchronize their content and appearance.

->note The html elements in the image above are offset a bit for clarity.
+>tip The html elements in the image above are offset a bit for clarity.
 >